Skip to Content

 picture of hand holding composted soil with food scrap in the side

 Home composting is a sustainable way of disposing of household waste.
 This process is vermicomposting because it involves adding red worms to break down organic matter in a closed container or bin.
-It can help reduce the amount of garbage being taken to landfills and incinerators, thereby saving energy and natural resources for future generations.
+It can help reduce the garbage taken to landfills and incinerators, saving energy and natural resources for future generations.

-The most common disadvantages of composting problems are that the pile of compost is too wet and smelly.
+The most common disadvantages of composting problems are that the compost pile is too wet and smelly.

 If the pile is too wet, you should create a larger surface area for air to circulate and prevent as much contact with water as possible.

-If the pile is smelly, you should let it sit for some time before turning it around or adding more organic material to balance out the mix.
+If the pile is smelly, let it sit for some time before turning it around or adding more organic material to balance the mix.

 Home composting can be a rewarding hobby to take up.
 It provides nutrients for plants in your garden.
 However, there are a few problems that people have with home composting.

 There is a lot of work involved with home composting.
-You have to wait for your food to rot and water it every day.
+You must wait for your food to rot and water it daily.

 It smells!
 The rotting process can cause unpleasant odors that can be hard to remove.